-Measuring and monitoring the mass of a single cell in physiological conditions
+Measuring and monitoring the mass of living cells in real time

 Cells tightly regulate their mass and volume during development and homeostasis.
-Though this regulation is fundamental to proper functioning of the cell, it is so far poorly understood, mainly because current tools can only reasonably determine the volume of spherical suspended cells (~1% population accuracy, ~20% single cell accuracy), not their mass and not under normal adherent growth conditions.
+Though this regulation is fundamental to proper functioning of the cell, it is so far poorly understood, mainly because tools available thus far can only reasonably determine the volume of spherical suspended cells (~1% population accuracy, ~20% single cell accuracy), not their mass and not under normal adherent growth conditions.

-A cell is attached to the Cytomass Monitor's cantilever, which in turn is allowed to vibrate with very low amplitudes via photo-excitation.
-Cell mass can be derived with high accuracy and can be monitored over long periods of time in physiological conditions.
+In brief: a cell is attached to the Cytomass Monitor's cantilever, which in turn is allowed to vibrate with very low amplitudes via photothermal-excitation.
+Cell mass can be derived with high accuracy, and can be monitored over long periods of time in physiological conditions.

 An integrated solution that combines mass monitoring with optical microscopy and long-term cell cultivation